zinggAI/zingg/README.md

 ## Why?

 Real world data contains multiple records belonging to the same customer.
-These records can be in single or multiple systems and they have variations across fields which makes it hard to combine them together.
-And as the number of records increase, the complexity of matching them with each other increases too.
+These records can be in single or multiple systems and they have variations across fields which makes it hard to combine them together, especially with growing data volumes.
 This hurts customer analytics - establishing lifetime value, loyalty programs or marketing channels is impossible when the base data is unlean.
 No AI algorithm for segmentation can produce right results when there are multiple copies of the same customer lurking in the data.
 No warehouse can live upto its promise if the dimension tables have duplicates.
 It is the same story with suppliers and other entities.

 Through DataOps, we have come a long way with established patterns for E and L in ETL for  building data warehouses, datalakes and deltalakes.
 However, the T - getting data ready for analytics still needs a lot of effort.
 Modern tools like [DBT](https://www.getdbt.com) are actively and successfuly addressing this.
-What is missing is a quick and scalable way to build single source of truth.
+What is missing is a quick and scalable way to build the single source of truth.

-With Zingg, the analytics engineer can unify data at scale!
+With Zingg, the analytics engineer can quickly intergate data silos and build unified views at scale!

 ![# Zingg - Data Mastering At Scale with ML](/assets/dataMastering.png)